 Storage of Gas

-Take a look at Top 6 Exclusive Real-Life Examples of Sublimation
+Take a look at the Top 6 Exclusive Real-Life Examples of Sublimation

 When we pull the handle of the bicycle pump, according to Boyle’s Law definition; the volume inside of the cycle air pump cylinder increases with a sudden decrease in pressure.
 Hence, the piston draws air into the pump from the external environment.

-Check out, Top 6 Most Common Examples of Condensation
+Check out, the Top 6 Most Common Examples of Condensation

 The process of extracting air and then pumping it back into the tire is done until the tire is completely filled.
 There are mainly three types of bicycle pumps and that is: Stand Pump, Hand Pump, and, Foot Pump.

 Every human being has a wish that he/she will at least once do Scuba Diving.
 But, in order to complete their wish, he/she has to take precautions according to Boyle’s Law.